 Wash and pat dry the vegetables.
 With a sharp paring knife, skin the tomatoes then dice them into cubes, being careful not to crush the flesh.

-Remove the stems and seeds from the pepper and peel the cucumbers and optional onion.
-Dice them all into cubes about the same size as the tomatoes.
+Remove the stems and seeds from the pepper and peel the cucumbers and red onion, if using.
+Dice all of the vegetables into cubes about the same size as the tomatoes.

-Put all the diced vegetables in your serving bowl, add the parsley, and toss gently with your fingers.
+Put all the diced vegetables in a serving bowl, add the chopped parsley, and toss gently with your fingers.

-In an empty jar or shaker, combine the oil, vinegar, salt, and pepper and shake well.
-Pour the mixture over the salad.
+In an empty jar or covered container, combine the oil, vinegar, salt, and pepper and shake well.
+Pour the mixture over the salad and toss gently.

 Top the salad with the feta, black olives, and a bit more chopped parsley.